Child Security Tips for Children and Parents

 Look for a safe place where you can hide

-Ring 999 and wait for the police to arrive
+Ring 999 and wait for police to arrive

 Keep to these rules and all will be well

-Share them with parents and any friends you can tell
+Share them with parents and friends as well

 If you’re ever not sure what you need to do

-Remember this poem and feel safe like Security Sue.
+Remember this rhyme to feel safe like Sue.